Black Thought Mentors a Young Drizzler in Mike's Hot Honey Film

 This act is treated as something closer to a passed-down ritual worth studying more than a garnish or a topping.

-"Every great food tradition starts somewhere," said Mike Kurtz, founder of Mike's Hot Honey.
+"Every great food tradition starts somewhere," Mike Kurtz, founder of Mike's Hot Honey, said in a press release.

 Trotter, whose production company Two One Five (co-founded with Ahmir "Questlove" Thompson) produced the film, sees the project as personal.